-Provide children with adequate care and set out good hygiene practices (brush teeth, wash hands), and distribute hygiene kits (toothbrushes, toothpastes, soaps, and sponges).
+Provide children with adequate care, establish good hygiene practices (brush teeth, wash hands), and distribute hygiene kits (toothbrushes, toothpastes, soaps, and sponges).

 Build a framework that encourages parents to invest in the program’s success.
-It is expected that parents will be actively involved in the life of the kindergarten.
-In order for these results to occur, parents participate in activities with their children and collaborate with teachers and staff.
+It is expected that parents will be actively involved in their kindergarteners' lives.
+For these results to occur, parents need to participate in activities with their children and collaborate with teachers and staff.

-- Facilitate access to books for children of the township of Aképé in general and the village of Assiamagblé in particular
+- Facilitate access to books for children in the township of Aképé in the village of Assiamagblé

-- Encourage recipients to read in order to increase their academic performance
+- Encourage recipients to read to inprove their academic performance

 - Contribute to the personal and cultural development of the beneficiaries